dbrattli/Expression/README.md

 ### Sequence

-Contains operations for working with iterables so all the functions in the sequence module will work with Python iterables.
+Sequences is a thin wrapper on top of iterables and contains operations for working with Python iterables.
 Iterables are immutable by design, and perfectly suited for functional programming.

 ```python
 import functools